drewf24/world-airbnb/writeup/writeup.md

 York City.
 More specifically, there is roughly 20,000 listings in Brooklyn and slightly more than 20,000 listings in Manhattan.
 Queens follows after with roughly 5,000 listings, followed by the Bronx and Staten Island with fewer than 1,100 listings each.
+A summary statistic is calculated below to get the exact count of listings.

     ## # A tibble: 5 x 2
     ##   neighbourhood_group     n